 Prince George's County's NPDES MS4 permit, issued on January 2, 2014, requires the County complete restoration efforts to achieve the equivalent of treating 20% of the impervious surfaces not previously restored to the maximum extent practicable.
-The County's baseline, which has been previously approved by MDE, identifies 30,525 acres with either no or partial management, requiring the equivalent of 6,105 acres to be restored to meet the 20% criteria by the end of the permit term in January 1, 2019.
+The County's baseline, which has been previously approved by MDE, identifies 30,525 acres with either no or partial management, requiring the equivalent of 6,105 acres to be restored to meet the 20% criteria by the end of the permit term on January 1, 2019 and currently administratively extended by the Maryland Department of the Environment.

 The submission of Prince George's County's Financial Assurance Plan (FAP), as well as the submission of the Watershed Protection and Restoration Program (WPRP) annual report, to the Maryland Department of the Environment is required for compliance with Maryland Environment Article §4-202.1.
-The attached County's FAP demonstrates that the County has the financial means (100%) to achieve the requirements for FY 2019 and FY 2020 as required by the State Bill.
+The attached County's FAP demonstrates that the County has the financial means (100%) to achieve the requirements for FY 2021 and FY 2022 as required by the State Bill.

-This FAP lists the activities completed by the County's WPRP for FY 2017 and FY 2018, and planned programs I activities from FY 2019 through FY 2020.
+This FAP lists the activities completed by the County's WPRP for FY 2019 and FY 2020, and planned programs I activities from FY 2021 through FY 2022.
 The completion and submission of an FAP is required every two years, with a first submittal that occurred on July 1, 2016.
-As required by the State Legislation, this FAP will be updated and resubmitted on or before the anniversary date of the County's NPDES MS4 Permit (January 2, 2020).
+As required by the State Legislation, this FAP will be updated and resubmitted on or before the anniversary date of the County's NPDES MS4 Permit (January 2, 2021).
 These activities are carried out within County's MS4 permit purview.
-The County's MS4 permit commitment spans from January 2, 2014, through January 1, 2019.
-The next generation permit (expected to be issued soon) will cover the period between January 2, 2019 through January 1, 2024.
+The County's MS4 permit commitment spans from January 2, 2014, through January 1, 2020.
+The permit is currently under an Administrative extension authorized by the State Maryland Department of the Environment (MDE), pending full renewal and issuance of the next generation permit.

-Per the requirements for completing the attached FAP, all restoration activities completed by June 30, 2018, are classified as completed activities and their actual costs are reported.
+Per the requirements for completing the attached FAP, all restoration activities completed by June 30, 2020, are classified as completed activities and their actual costs are reported.
 These activities include a variety of projects with a variety of funding sources as described below.

-CIP projects from stormwater runoff controls and water quality improvement classes that were completed in FY 2014 and through FY 2018:
+CIP stormwater runoff controls and water quality improvement projects that were completed in FY 2019 and FY 2020: